Sram (Croatian TV series): Critical response

 On the other hand, Josip Bošnjak, also writing for Index.hr, was far more critical of the show and HRT.
 He criticized the price paid for obtaining the adaptation licence, and claimed that the original series' plot isn't faithful to Croatian culture: "Is the public service, responsible for promotion and maintenance of Croatian culture, trying to convince us that... there isn't any interest for serious depictions of Croatian culture?
 Like, yikes!
 Norwegianly yikes, at that.
 Paid 915,793.25 euros."
 Tomislav Čadež of Jutarnji list criticized the series' focus on Zagreb, asking: "Do they watch this in Dalmatia too?"

 Writing for Vogue Adria ahead of the show's second season, Sonja Knežević drew comparisons between the show's aesthetic and that of Euphoria, curating a gallery that showcased the most notable outfits from the first season.
 Knežević noted that the characters' fashion choices evoke stylistic elements reminiscent of Sex and the City.

 In a June 2025 review of the second season's eighth episode, Knežević described it as one of the most powerful and important in the series, praising its raw and empathetic portrayal of Nora's trauma.
 She commended the show for moving beyond teen drama clichés to responsibly depict serious issues like drink spiking, emotional aftermath, and the importance of support and communication.
 Writing for Novosti, Boris Rašeta admitted his initial skepticism around the series' good reviews.
 He, however, realized that the series was of high quality after watching the second season's second episode.
 He praised the young actors as "surprisingly good, not suffering from stiffness or overacting", singling out Tin Lekić's "convincing" portrayal of Roko.

 Audience

+Television

+On HRT, the first season of Sram drew up to 324,487 viewers for its most-watched episode.
+On the HRTi platform, the first season recorded more than 236,000 video-on-demand streams.
+With a reach of 9.01% and an average rating of 4.56%, the first season ranked as the third most-watched original drama or comedy series on HRT at the time.

+Season 2, Nora's season, represented a significant milestone for the series.
+Viewership doubled, reaching 143 million views, while online engagement saw nearly a threefold rise.